gnembon/fabric-carpet/docs/scarpet/api/BlocksAndWorldAccess.md

 ### `structure_block_save(name,start_x,start_y,start_z,dimensions_x,dimensions_y,dimensions_z,ignoreEntities,ignoredBlock,disk)`

 Save part of the world into a structure.
-`ignoredBlock` may be null or a BlockValue (eg: `block('air')`).if not null, that kind of block will not be saved.
+*   `ignoredBlock` may be null or a BlockValue (eg: `block('air')`).if not null, that kind of block will not be saved.
-If `disk` is true, the structure will saved in disk.
+*   If `disk` is true, the structure will saved in disk.
 Or it will only exist temporarily.

 Return True if saved successfully.
 Return a falsy value if not.

 ### `structure_block_load(name,start_x,start_y,start_z,ignoreEntities,integrity,awake,noupdate,fluid,gravity,rotation,mirror)`

 Place a saved structure into the world.
-If `integrity` is not null, it will be the probability of each block's not disappearing.
+*   If `integrity` is not null, it will be the probability, a number between 1 and 0, of each block's not disappearing.
-If `noupdate` is true, it will not update blocks near them.
+*   If `noupdate` is true, it will not update blocks near them.
-If `gravity` is not null, the structure will fall (or fly) to the ground.
+*   If `gravity` is not null, the structure will fall (or fly) to the ground.
 And the value of `gravity` will be the Yoffset.
-(Newton will be happy about it.)
+(Newton must be happy about it.)
-Structure will rotate 90°*`rotation` before placed.
+*   `rotation` should be a integer.Structure will rotate `rotation`×90° before placed.
-`mirror` could be `'x'` or `'z'`.If `mirror` is neither x nor z, it will not be mirrored.
+*   `mirror` could be `'x'` or `'z'`.If `mirror` is neither x nor z, it will not be mirrored.

 Return True if works successfully.
 Return a falsy value if not.

 ### `structure_block_unload(name)`